Electron temperature relations and the direct N, O, Ne, S and Ar abundances of 49959 star-forming galaxies in DESI Data Release 2: Results and discussion

 \subsection{Electron temperature measurements and temperature relations}

 We derive electron temperature measurements using the emission lines of 5 different ions with varying ionisation potentials.
 Figure \ref{fig:te_histograms} shows the histograms of the electron temperature measurements derived from each of these ions.
-The [\textsc{Oiii}]$\lambda$4363 auroral line (corresponding to $T_{\rm e}\rm (O^{++})$) is brightest at high temperatures, the [\textsc{Siii}]$\lambda$6312 emission line (corresponding to $T_{\rm e}\rm (S^{++})$) is brightest at intermediate temperatures and [\textsc{Nii}]$\lambda$5755, [\textsc{Oii}]$\lambda\lambda$7320,7330 and [\textsc{Sii}]$\lambda\lambda$4068,4076 (corresponding to $T_{\rm e}\rm (N^{+})$, $T_{\rm e}\rm (O^{+})$ and $T_{\rm e}\rm (S^{+})$, respectively) at low temperatures.
+The temperature range where we can detect these auroral emission lines is different for each species.
+The brightness of the line is a combination of the line emissivity (temperature and density dependent) and the abundance of the element.
+The combination of these factors results in the [\textsc{Oiii}]$\lambda$4363 auroral line (corresponding to $T_{\rm e}\rm (O^{++})$) being brightest at relatively high temperatures.
+The [\textsc{Siii}]$\lambda$6312 emission line (corresponding to $T_{\rm e}\rm (S^{++})$) is brightest at intermediate temperatures and [\textsc{Nii}]$\lambda$5755, [\textsc{Oii}]$\lambda\lambda$7320,7330 and [\textsc{Sii}]$\lambda\lambda$4068,4076 (corresponding to $T_{\rm e}\rm (N^{+})$, $T_{\rm e}\rm (O^{+})$ and $T_{\rm e}\rm (S^{+})$, respectively) are brightest at lower temperatures.
 Due to this fact, these auroral emission lines are detected in different subsets of galaxies.
 Additionally, due to temperature inhomogeneities in/between star-forming regions of galaxies, the temperatures measured using these different probes deviate when multiple auroral lines are detected in a galaxy.
 These effects are reflected in the median electron temperatures measured using each auroral line (red dashed lines in Fig. \ref{fig:te_histograms}).
+However, it is important to keep in mind that these electron temperatures are also measured over different redshift ranges.
 The histograms also show that, whilst our models allow electron temperatures up to 35,000 K, electron temperatures above $\sim$25,000 K are extremely rare in star-forming galaxies ($\sim0.05\%$ in our sample).

 We investigate the relations between the electron temperature measurements of different probes when multiple temperature measurements are available for any given galaxy.
 We fit temperature relations using orthogonal distance regression as implemented in \textsc{Scipy} \citep[ODR;][]{boggs1981,scipy2020}.
 We include all temperature measurements of star-forming galaxies where the respective auroral and strong emission lines are detected at $\rm S/N>3$ and where $T_{\rm e}^{84}-T_{\rm e}^{16}<5000 \rm ~K$ (where $T_{\rm e}^{x}$ is the x\numth percentile of the posterior distribution of $T_{\rm e}$).
 The uncertainty in the $T_{\rm e}$ measurements are included as the weights, $w$, in the ODR fitting, where $w=((T_{\rm e}^{84}-T_{\rm e}^{16})/2)^{-2}$.
 We measure the scatter around the fitted relations as $\sigma_{\rm tot} = (r^{84}-r^{16})/2$ for residuals, $r$.
 The intrinsic scatter is measured as $\sigma_{\rm int} = \sqrt{\sigma_{\rm tot}^{2} - \widetilde{\sigma}_{\rm meas}^2}$, where $\widetilde{\sigma}_{\rm meas}$ is the median propagated measurement uncertainty in the residuals.